chauff/cse1500-web-transcripts/_lectures/http.md

 ![Cache-Control Guardian UK](../img/http-cache-control.png)

-<sup>Response header (partial).
+<sup>Response header (partially shown).
 Firefox, August 30, 2020. </sup>

 Thus, the Guardian homepage goes stale after sixty seconds in a web cache, a sensible timing, given the nature of the news web site.
-You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale though most of these directives are beyond the scope of this lecture (for more information, [check the `Cache-Control` MDN page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).
+You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale though most of these directives are beyond the scope of this lecture (🚩for more information, [take a look at the `Cache-Control` MDN page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).

 Finally, we note that modern browsers have an [HTTP cache](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) as well, which works analogously to the introduced web cache, relying on the same HTTP header fields to make caching decisions.
 The browser's cache can be considered as a *private cache* as it exists only on the local machine.
 The directive `private` in the Guardian's `Cache-Control` settings :point_up: tells the caches which ones are allowed to cache the response: in this case only the browser cache.
 In contrast, the directive `public` means that any type of cache can store a copy of the response.
+A browser's HTTP cache is useful as it reduces the load on the origin server; for instance, a click on the browser's back button does not typically result in a new HTTP request, instead the cached resource is served.

+:bug: A browser's HTTP cache is at times the source of immense frustration for web developers.
+If you are updating the code of your web application, deploying it and testing it in your browser, it may appear to not have any effect.
+And then a round of debugging starts.
+However, there may be nothing wrong with your code, instead your browser may simply be relying on the cached version of your web application source code files.
+For development purposes, the browser's HTTP cache should be switched off.
+For Firefox, this means (1) opening a new tab and (2) typing `about:config` in the address bar.
+This gives you access to advanced configuration proferences.
+Then, (3) search for the preference name `http-cache` and (4) set it to false.
+Note, that this is only useful for development purposes, if you are also wanting to ensure that your application's users are not served cached versions, there are different ways to go about this (this is beyond the scope of this lecture, but you can take a look at this [StackOverflow question and its answers](https://stackoverflow.com/questions/49547/how-do-we-control-web-page-caching-across-all-browsers) for a start; bottom line: there is no easy one-size-fits-all solution).

 ### Header field Last-Modified